-On May 17, 2006, the Compensation Committee of the Board of Directors, pursuant to the 2000 Plan, granted 222,000 shares of market-based restricted stock to executives at a fair value of \$10.61 per share.
-The restricted stock awards vest in one-third increments based on closing per share stock price achievement of \$13.26, \$15.92 and \$18.57 for 10 consecutive trading days, but no more than 50% of the shares are permitted to vest earlier than May 1, 2007.
-If the stock price levels are not achieved, these shares will become fully vested on May 17, 2011 assuming continued employment or other qualifying service for the Company through such date.
-The Company has estimated the aggregate fair value of this award at approximately \$2.4 million which is being amortized and recorded as compensation expense over a period of eight months for the first \$800,000 of the compensation expense, 17 months for the next \$800,000 of the compensation expense and 28 months for the final \$800,000 of the compensation expense.
+In May 2006, the Compensation Committee of the Board of Directors, pursuant to the 2000 Plan, granted 222,000 shares of market-based restricted stock to executives at a fair value of \$10.61 per share.
+The restricted stock awards vested in one-third increments based on closing per share stock price achievement of \$13.26, \$15.92 and \$18.57 for 10 consecutive trading days, but no more than 50% of the shares were permitted to vest earlier than May 1, 2007.
+If the stock price levels were not achieved, the remaining shares would have become fully vested on May 17, 2011 assuming continued employment or other qualifying service for the Company through such date.
+The Company estimated the aggregate fair value of this award at approximately \$2.4 million which was being amortized and recorded as compensation expense ratably over a period of eight months for the first \$800,000 of the compensation expense, 17 months for the next \$800,000 of the compensation expense.
 The vesting term for each increment was calculated using a Monte Carlo valuation model using the following assumptions: